Getting Started

 There’s a lot more to manual instrumentation than just creating a child span.
 To learn details about initializing manual instrumentation and many more parts of the OpenTelemetry API you can use, see Manual Instrumentation.

-Finally, there are several options for exporting your telemetry data with OpenTelemetry.
+There are several options for exporting your telemetry data with OpenTelemetry.
 To learn how to export your data to a preferred backend, see Exporters.